64kramsystem/personal_notes/topics/rust.md

 //
 res.or(res2);

-// Control flow based on return value
+// Control flow based on return value (error handling; leaves the value inside the Option).
 //
 res.or_else(|e| f(e)).or_else(|e| f2(e));